LAStools/LAStools/bin/lascanopy_README.md

 file with each line listing: "min_x min_y max_x max_y" with a
 command like:

-lascanopy -i forest\*.laz -lor rectangles.txt -dns -gap -b 50 75 -o stands.csv
+lascanopy64 -i forest\*.laz -lor rectangles.txt -dns -gap -b 50 75 -o stands.csv

 It is also possible to use text files where each line consists of "name min_x min_y max_x max_y" as the list of rectangular